 Financology Dollar Index

 The Financology Dollar Index charts the real value of the US dollar.
+It is based on the axiom that human time is the fundamental unit of value.
 The plots are logarithmic – the natural log of the index for charting purposes – with the index itself referenced to the beginning of 2000.